-- Navaratri is also celebrated with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)
+- Navaratri celebrations also take place with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)

-- The Kalyana Utsavs are celebrated throughout the year at the temple.
+- The temple celebrates the Kalyana Utsavs throughout the year.
 These are marriage festivals and hence, visitors can witness the typical South Indian style of the wedding during the wedding months at the temple.

-- Janmastami, the celebration of the birth of Lord Krishna is also celebrated at the temple.
+- Janmastami is the celebration of the birth of Lord Krishna.
 This festival generally takes place during the month of Bhadon (July or August).

 Which sevas take place at Amaravati Temple?